ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 - Some files include activity tracked by the hour or minute, but does not include information about the user's timezone
 - The number of users is inconsistent across the files; Only seven users are included in the weightLogInfo_merged file, for instance.

 This sample size is too small and too old to return a complete analysis.
-Two months of activity data recorded nearly a decade ago from only 30 users is not sufficient for a meaningfuly analysis in such a rapidly-changing field.
+One month of activity data recorded nearly a decade ago from only 30 users is not sufficient for a meaningfuly analysis in such a rapidly-changing field.

 Additionally, without any information about the gender or location of the users, it is difficult to determine how similar these users are to thoes of the company's customers.